attak/attak/README.md

 ***Maintenance***

-**attak** uses auto-scaling components, so there are no servers to be juggled, no CPUs or disks to monitor, no logs to rotate, etc. Everything just works...and it's much cheaper.
+**attak** uses auto-scaling components, so there are no servers to be juggled, no CPUs or disks to monitor, no logs to rotate, etc. Everything just works...and did we mention it's cheaper?

 ## Usage